Alle artikelen

 A refund link is the right tool when the supplier or customer simply moved money back without producing a new document.
 If the supplier issued a formal credit note instead, post it as a credit note in Financica and use the Credit reconciliation panel to apply it (see Credit notes).
 The two paths produce equivalent ledger results but preserve the document trail in different places: link a transaction when it represents a cash movement, post a credit note when it represents a document.

-When consolidation is skipped, both transactions remain visible in your transactions list.
-This is normal and your books are still correct.
-The two transactions together represent the full picture: the journal entry records the invoice content and the bank transaction records the actual payment.
+Both the journal entry and the bank transaction stay in your transactions list.
+This is normal and your books are correct: the journal entry records the invoice content (expense/income accounts and VAT) and the bank transaction records the actual cash movement.
+The payment application links them so each document's balance is tracked.

 Multi-currency payments